 The Boston University Civil Litigation Program, the law school’s civil clinic and one of the oldest clinical law programs in the country, started in a Jamaica Plain store front in 1969 with one supervising attorney.
-Today, seven full-time clinical law faculty oversee a program of more than 40 students who practice law out of their own suite of offices in the headquarters of Greater Boston Legal Services (GBLS) in downtown Boston.
+Today, four full-time clinical law faculty oversee a program of more than 30 students who practice law out of their own suite of offices in the headquarters of Greater Boston Legal Services (GBLS) in downtown Boston.

 The Civil Litigation Program gives students the opportunity to use their lawyering skills in all courtroom levels - from local trial and housing courts, to the state's Supreme Judicial Court, to the federal court.
 In fact, several landmark decisions by the Massachusetts Supreme Judicial Court began as student-represented cases in the Civil Litigation Program.

-Students in the Civil Litigation Clinic choose from three options:
+Students in the Civil Litigation Clinic choose from two options:

 - Housing, Employment, Family and Disability Clinic (HEFD) (full-year program) - The average HEFD clinic caseload over two semesters typically includes 4-5 cases in areas such as domestic relations, eviction defense, employment law and Social Security appeals.

 - Employment Rights Clinic (ERC) (one-semester program, fall or spring) - Students will represent clients in unemployment compensation cases, and a possibility of working on wage and hour disputes, discrimination/sexual harassment cases, and Family Medical Leave Act cases.

 Real Practice, Real Clients, Real Cases